-1 - To install the driver and setup your new microphone, please complete the following:
+1 - To install the driver and setup your product, please go to www.soundprodrivers.com and download and run this program.

-5 - The Audio Commander is separated into segments.
-In the rectangular window of the playback section, click on the word "Speakers".
-The Windows Sound configuration window will open on the Playback tab
+4 - The Audio Commander is separated into segments.
+In the rectangular window of the "Playback" section, click on the word "Speakers".
+The Windows Sound configuration window will open on the "Playback" tab.

-7 - Plug a pair of standard headphones into the green headphone jack on the microphone.
+6 - Plug a pair of standard headphones into the green headphone jack on the microphone.
 You should be able to hear your voice in the headphones.
 This is the 'live monitoring' feature.
-You can adjust the loudness by adjusting the speaker level control in step 6 above.
-Note: The pink jack on the microphone is for extension 'bench conference' mics.
+You can adjust the loudness by adjusting the speaker level control in step 5 above.
+Note: The pink jack on the microphone is for extension 'bench conference' or extension microphones.
 For more information on these, please contact us.

-8 - Now click on the "Recording" tab.
-Double-click on the listing for the "Andrea" device, click the "levels" tab and turn the level control up to 100.
+7 - Now click on the "Recording" tab.
+The green checkmark should already be on the "Microphone Array".
+Double-click on the "Microphone Array" device, click the "Levels" tab and turn the level control up to 100.
 Click OK.
 Click OK again to close this window.

 This completes the standard driver installation and microphone setup